the crone

 Then later, I was just in a film.
 It was all scripted.
 Phones would ring on cue.
 People would say things.
 Bad stuff happened.
 Good stuff happened.
 I wandered through it all, thinking it was all controlled by some mystic level film-makers.

-This wasn’t real life.
+This couldn’t be the real life.
 Because there was no magic being written into my script.

 But it had to exist.
 It had to.